 Reykjavík Art Museum – This isn’t a pass but the museum has three separate locations in the capital and if you purchase admission to one site, you have free admission to the other 2 as well.
 The admission ticket is valid for 24 hours for Hafnarhús, Kjarvalsstaðir. and Ásmundur Sveinsson Sculpture Museum.
 A good value for art lovers.

 Camping Card. – Already mentioned under the camping section earlier, this card should be considered by anyone planning to camp in Iceland.
-The card allows for up to 2 adults (plus up to 4 children under age 16) to camp for up to 28 nights (in a tent or campervan) in any of the participating 40+ campsites!
-You can only stay overnight for 1 night in each campsite.
+The card allows for up to 2 adults (plus up to 4 children under age 16) to camp for up to 28 nights total (in a tent or campervan) in any of the participating 40+ campsites!
+You can only stay overnight for up to 4 nights in each campsite.